-- a.
-Staffing includes a multidisciplinary team, which may include: - i.
-One or more Community Paramedics, Community Emergency Medical Technicians, or similar titles, PLUS - ii.
-Physicians, Nurse Practitioners, Physician Assistants, or similar providers, OR - iii.
-Mental Health Providers, Community Health Workers, Registered Nurses, Pharmacists, Licensed Clinical Social Workers, Respiratory Therapists, Dieticians, Healthcare Navigators, Mobile Health Technicians, or similar allied health providers. - b.
-Primary practitioners should regularly consult or partner with other healthcare professionals, as appropriate for the scope of the program.
+- 1. Staffing includes a multidisciplinary team, which may include: - a.
+One or more Community Paramedics, Community Emergency Medical Technicians, or similar titles, PLUS - Physicians, Nurse Practitioners, Physician Assistants, or similar providers, OR - c.
+Mental Health Providers, Community Health Workers, Registered Nurses, Pharmacists, Licensed Clinical Social Workers, Respiratory Therapists, Dieticians, Healthcare Navigators, Mobile Health Technicians, or similar allied health providers

-- Policies exist which outline documentation standards for each practitioner and healthcare partner, as well as protocols for information exchange between programs. - ii.
-Equipment and software sufficient for electronic health record documentation and information exchange between healthcare partners. - iii.
-Informatics capabilities appropriate for longitudinal tracking of patient data - a.
-Formal capture, measurement, and reporting of clinical and health outcomes data - b.
-Policies and/or contractual agreements linking outcomes to operations and/or financial program support - c.
-All primary practitioners and collaborative partners must be licensed, certified, or permitted according to the appropriate state regulations or by AHJ and has current relicensing, recertification, or re-permitting status.
+- 2. Primary practitioners should regularly consult or partner with other healthcare professionals, as appropriate for the scope of the program - a.
+Policies exist which outline documentation standards for each practitioner and healthcare partner, as well as protocols for information exchange between programs - b.
+Equipment and software sufficient for electronic health record documentation and information exchange between healthcare partners - c.
+Informatics capabilities appropriate for longitudinal tracking of patient data - i.
+Formal capture, measurement, and reporting of clinical and health outcomes data - ii.
+Policies and/or contractual agreements linking outcomes to operations and/or financial program support - All primary practitioners and collaborative partners must be licensed, certified, or permitted according to the appropriate state regulations or by AHJ and have current relicensing, recertification, or re-permitting status

-MIH 03.02.04 Equipment & Medications (as appropriate to the mission statement and scope of services)
+MIH 03.02.04 Equipment and Medications (as appropriate to the mission statement and scope of services)

-- a.Response Vehicles should include equipment as required by local, state, national, or medical director.
-Examples include but are not limited to: - i.Emergency patient care supplies: Oral/pharyngeal airway, sphygmomanometer, thermometer, automatic external defibrillator, bag-valve mask, glucometer, oxygen, hemorrhage control supplies, wound care supplies, PPE, scale. - ii.
-Noninvasive monitoring supplies: end tidal carbon dioxide monitoring, EKG monitoring capabilities, pulse oximeter, NIBP. - iii.
-Advanced clinical care supplies: : Remote Patient Monitoring equipment & supplies, Point of Care testing supplies, phlebotomy and lab specimen collection materials, ostomy, and catheter supplies - iv.
-Technology Needs: Wi-Fi/Hot Spot capabilities, telehealth devices, printer (Care Plan & Medication list encouraged at each visit) - v.Medications(depending on local, state, national or medical director requirements) - 1.
-Refrigeration and temperature capability if vaccinating - 2.
-Heat/Cold protective medication storage capability - b.
-The mobile integrated healthcare service must ensure that all medical equipment is in working order and all equipment/supplies are validated through documented checklists.
+- 1. Response Vehicles should include equipment as required by local, state, national, or medical director.
+Examples include but are not limited to: - a.
+Emergency patient care supplies: Oral/pharyngeal airway, sphygmomanometer, thermometer, automatic external defibrillator, bag-valve mask, glucometer, oxygen, hemorrhage control supplies, wound care supplies, PPE, scale - b.
+Noninvasive monitoring supplies: end tidal carbon dioxide monitoring, EKG monitoring capabilities, pulse oximeter, NIBP - c.
+Advanced clinical care supplies: Remote Patient Monitoring equipment and supplies, Point of Care testing supplies, phlebotomy and lab specimen collection materials, ostomy, and catheter supplies - d.
+Technology Needs: Wi-Fi/Hot Spot capabilities, telehealth devices, printer (Care Plan and Medication list encouraged at each visit) - e.
+Medications (depending on local, state, national or medical director requirements) - i.
+Refrigeration and temperature capability if vaccinating - ii.
+Heat/Cold protective medication storage capability

-- Medical equipment must be periodically tested and inspected, per the manufacturer's requirements, by a certified clinical engineer.
-Annual inspection is encouraged unless alternative service interval recommended by manufacturer. - ii.
-Equipment inspections will be required according to the program's guidelines. - iii.
-Adequate back-up battery supply must be available to ensure all medical equipment remains functional. - iv.
-Clinical testing equipment must have a current Clinical Laboratory Improvement Amendment (CLIA) certification or waiver on file. - c.
+- 2. The mobile integrated healthcare service must ensure that all medical equipment is in working order and all equipment/supplies are validated through documented checklists - a.
+Medical equipment must be periodically tested and inspected, per the manufacturer's requirements, by a certified clinical engineer.
+Annual inspection is encouraged unless alternative service interval recommended by manufacturer. - b.
+Equipment inspections will be required according to the program's guidelines - c.
+Adequate back-up battery supply must be available to ensure all medical equipment remains functional - d.
+Clinical testing equipment must have a current Clinical Laboratory Improvement Amendment (CLIA) certification or waiver on file - 3.
 Controlled substances provided by the community medical service program are in a secured system or kept in a manner consistent with policy and with local, state, federal and international regulations, including Drug Enforcement Agency requirements.
-It is recognized the patient may possess and self-administer their own medications and/or narcotics. - i.
-A policy to address securing/storage of controlled substances is required. - ii.
-Storage of medications allows for protection from extreme temperature changes if the environment deems it necessary. - iii.
-There is a method to check expiration dates of medications on a regular basis. - iv.
-There is a procedure or policy for disposing of medications consistent with local, state, or federal law or regulations. - v.
-There is a procedure or policy for disposing, wasting, or destroying of patient medications when appropriate consistent with local, state, or federal law or regulations.
+It is recognized the patient may possess and self-administer their own medications and/or narcotics. - a.
+A policy to address securing/storage of controlled substances is required - b.
+Storage of medications allows for protection from extreme temperature changes if the environment deems it necessary - c.
+There is a method to check expiration dates of medications on a regular basis - d.
+There is a procedure or policy for disposing of medications consistent with local, state, or federal law or regulations - e.
+There is a procedure or policy for disposing, wasting, or destroying of patient medications when appropriate consistent with local, state, or federal law or regulations